googleforgames/agones/site/content/en/docs/Guides/Best Practices/_index.md

 Agones supports Multi-cluster Allocation to avoid a single point of failure when allocating game servers.
 While earlier versions of Agones included a custom multi-cluster allocation solution, the current best practice is to use a **Service Mesh** (e.g., Istio, Linkerd, [Google Cloud Service Mesh](https://cloud.google.com/service-mesh/docs/overview)) to handle allocation traffic between clusters.

-By deploying a Service Mesh in each of your Agones clusters and your backend services cluster, you can expose and route traffic to each cluster’s agones-allocator endpoint based on cluster priority, latency, or other criteria.
+By deploying a Service Mesh across your Agones clusters and backend services, you can expose and route traffic to each cluster’s agones-allocator endpoint based on cluster priority, latency, or other criteria.

 To implement this approach, refer to the full setup and guidance in the [Multi-cluster Allocation documentation](https://agones.dev/site/docs/advanced/multi-cluster-allocation/).